Go to top of page

 DreamBIG statewide projects

-As part of each festival, a range of statewide activities will be on offer.
+Each festival a range of statewide and in-the-classroom activities are on offer.

 Become an arts ambassador

-To register or to update your contact details, email your name, school, year level(s) you teach and your role education.DreamBIG@sa.gov.au.
+To subscribe or update your contact details, email your name, school, year level(s) you teach and your role to education.DreamBIG@sa.gov.au.

 DreamBIG Children's Festival